Camille Bahl: 2015–2016

-Bahl made her senior debut at the 2015 French Championships where she won the gold medal on the vault and finished 4th in the all-around.
-She competed at the 2015 City of Jesolo Trophy where the French team finished 4th, and Bahl finished 4th on the vault and 8th on the floor exercise.
+Bahl made her senior debut at the 2015 French Championships, where she won the gold medal on the vault and finished 4th in the all-around.
+She competed at the 2015 City of Jesolo Trophy, where the French team finished 4th, and Bahl finished 4th on the vault and 8th on the floor exercise.
 She competed at the 2015 European Championships where she finished 7th in the vault event final.
 She competed at a friendly meet where the French team lost to Romania.
 Then at a friendly meet against Spain, the French team won, and Bahl won the gold medal on vault.
 She was the alternate for the French team at the 2015 World Championships.
 She won the bronze medal on vault at the Elite Gym Massilia and finished 4th in the all-around.

-Bahl competed at the 2016 City of Jesolo Trophy where the French team finished 4th.
+Bahl competed at the 2016 City of Jesolo Trophy, where the French team finished 4th.
 She pulled out of the Olympic Test Event and France's Olympic Trials due to an ankle injury.
-She continued to struggle with injuries and initially retired in March of 2017.
+She continued to struggle with injuries and initially retired in March 2017.

 Comeback: 2018–present

-Bahl returned to competition in December of 2018 at the Top 12 Series 2 where she only competed on the balance beam and helped Haguenau beat Combs la Ville.
-She switched to competing for Combs la Ville and competed at the 2021 Top 12 Championships on vault and beam, and the team finished 5th.
+Bahl returned to competition in December 2018 at the Top 12 Series 2, where she only competed on the balance beam and helped Haguenau beat Combs la Ville.

+In 2021, after a break, she returned to competition with her new club "Combs la Ville" and has since competed in the Top 12 Championships.
+At most meets she doesn't compete on bars.